orzechowskid/eleanor/README.md

     payload: Object // the matched route-definition object
     meta: Object // additional information such as route params

-`payload` is one of the route-definition objects passed to the router by the user.  `meta` contains `routeParams`, which is a map of route params to route values, and `path`, the current app route.
+`payload` is the matched route-definition objects passed to the router by the user.  `meta` is an object containing some information about the matched route:
+    {
+      routeParams: Object, // route param -> value map
+      path: String // the actual current path (as opposed to the matched string) }

 # Development

     $ git clone https://www.github.com/orzechowskid/eleanor/eleanor.git